drlinux/mynxer/README.md

 A bash tool to easily create virtual hosts for LEMP stack.
-Currently supporting Magento, Prestashop, Laravel and Wordpress projects.
-Mynexer also able to clone your projects from any Git or SVN repository.
+Currently supporting Magento, Prestashop, Laravel and Wordpress projects. mynxer also able to clone your projects from any Git or SVN repository.

 #####Usage :

-        $ sudo ./mynexer.sh
+        $ sudo ./mynxer.sh

 Then follow the white rabbit ;)